adamwdraper/Numeral-js/README.md

 # [Numeral.js](http://numeraljs.com/)

 A javascript library for formatting and manipulating numbers.
+This is a edit by HB.

 [Website and documentation](http://numeraljs.com/)